 Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
-For the purpose of calculating overtime, a workweek begins at 12:00am Sunday and ends at 11:59pm Saturday.
+For the purpose of calculating overtime, the work week begins at 12:00am Sunday and ends at 11:59pm Saturday.